CIT presses CBP on the IEEPA refund gap: CAPE Phase 2 and the final-liquidation problem

 A court-ordered Phase 2 deadline.
 The court has leverage to convert CBP's open-ended "future phase" into a date-certain rollout.
 That would be the cleanest fix for the informal entry problem because it would push the work back into ACE rather than into the protest queue.

-The choice matters operationally because it determines who has to do the work: CBP at the system level, or the importer at the entry level.
+The choice matters operationally because it determines who has to do the work, either CBP at the system level or the importer at the entry level.

 What changes for refund strategy